 Customer service.
 Marketing automation platforms operate their own chatbots that allow you to create conversation scenarios and collect leads.
 In turn, this provides your support team with a list of identified needs - saving them time and empowering them to address any problems quickly and easily.

-Note: you should always optimize any campaigns based on the end-goals if you want it to be effective.
+Note: you should always optimize any campaigns based on the end goals if you want them to be effective.
 Therefore, always use call-to-actions, compelling copy and creatives, structure your campaigns for mobile, and most importantly, measure and learn from your results using powerful tools such as Google Analytics, as well as your marketing automation reporting and dashboards.

 How to pick a marketing automation tool?

-Marketing automation tools come in different shapes and sizes - great!
-As naturally, what each company needs may differ.
+Marketing automation technology tools come in different shapes and sizes - great!
+Naturally, what each company needs may differ.
 So, here are a few attributes you should consider when picking the right platform for your business:

 - Price: first and foremost, pick a tool that falls within your budget.
 These systems provide a lot of value, so some may have more features than others, some may have usage fees, and some may charge more depending on the number of leads in the system.
 Be sure to read the pricing page carefully to determine the total costs.

 - CRM: it’s been said before, but we’ll reiterate...sales and marketing go hand-in-hand.
 CRM is the backbone of marketing automation.
 Your campaigns work to guide leads down the sales funnel.
 Therefore, finding a marketing automation platform that will integrate best with your current CRM - if your sales department is already using one - is the best way to go.

 - Consider the platform’s user interface: is it easy to use?
 Easy to learn?
 Clear to navigate?
 The last thing you need is a platform that adds more work to your plate.